 Associate Professor Femi Akinsanmi and Dr Vivian Rincon-Florez from the Centre for Horticultural Science, QAAFI, The University of Queensland, have provided an update on the integrated disease management approach for the Australian macadamia industry.

 Dr Craig Maddox and colleagues have reported on the rise in scolytid beetle activity, questioning whether it is just because of the warm weather.

 The guide is available free to macadamia growers and is distributed to all macadamia processors within Australia.
-Copies can be collected from NSW DPI offices at Wollongbar and Coffs Harbour, the Australian Macadamia Society, Local Land Services and selected rural retail stores.
+Copies can be collected from NSW DPI offices at Wollongbar and the Australian Macadamia Society, Local Land Services and selected rural retail stores.
 Every effort is made to have all macadamia growers obtain a copy of this publication.

 For a hard copy of this guide, please contact Jeremy Bright on firstname.lastname@example.org

 Note: this document is not fully web accessible.
 Please contact email@example.com for more information.